NCAR/lmod_webapp/README.md

 2. flask run

 then navigate to the specified url in a web browser to see the webpage to get to the default opage with HTML and CSS.
 To get the Javascript and Jquery simpletree implementation, add /json/ after the default url.

+To input the file name, input the base URL and add /json/ after the base URL.
+Then, when the printed prompt is displayed, enter the name of the file you wish to use.
+After that, the webpage should fully load.
+Note: loading will remain indefinite while there is no given input.
 Ex: DEFAULT_URL/json/

 Limitations: